clojurewerkz/gizmo/README.md

 ### Layouts

-Layout is a high-level template that's shared between several pages on your website.
+Layout is a outlining template that's shared between several pages on your website.
 Usually it's a set of common surroundings of an HTML page.

 ```clj